 3. Don't Promise a New Pet (Unless You Mean It)

 Sometimes, in the heat of the moment, we make promises we don't intend to keep.
 "I'll get you that report by 5 p.m."
 "Tomorrow I won't have a headache."

 While I don't condone either of those scenarios, I am especially serious about the next one: Don't offer to buy your child a new pet unless you really intend to follow through.

-Don't assume that your son and daughter was too caught up in the grief of the moment to remember your promise.
+Don't assume that your son or daughter was too caught up in the grief of the moment to remember your promise.
 Kids are like the Internet.
 If you put something questionable out there, I guarantee it will eventually come back to bite you.

 Tip: If you really don't want another pet fish, try to avoid carnival games that give goldfish as prizes.
-As you can see from the photo at the very top of this hub, that's how we ended up with Trey II (who was very soon after replaced by Trey III).
+As you can see from the photo at the very top of this article, that's how we ended up with Trey II (who was very soon after replaced by Trey III).